How Did Boston’s Opioid Problem Get So Bad?

 3. Our bodies may have evolved to use opioids

 Similar to those of most vertebrates, the human body has opioid receptors that are perfectly suited for processing chemicals commonly found in opioid drugs.
-While the reason we’ve evolved an opioid receptor system remains unclear, the fact we do have one partly explains why humans are so susceptible to opioid use disorders.
+Humans naturally produce endorphins and other compounds that interact with opioid receptors, which play important roles in pain regulation, stress response, and reward pathways.

 4. They can deliver peace of mind almost immediately